most-effective-tactic-available/AI/README.md

-# Artificial Intelligence (AI)
+# Below are the most effective tactics to harness the power of 'AI'
 Artificial Intelligence (AI) is a transformative technology that will profoundly impact various domains, but particularly the techology and information security fileds.
-Below are some of the most effective tactics to harness the power of AI:
+Please consider using the more fully leverage the power of these systems

 # AI-Assisted Coding and Peer Review
 AI coding tools offer ease of use, but initial code quality may be subpar.
 However, AI systems excel at reviewing code and iteratively enhancing it.
 Employing multiple iterations of code written and reviewed by different AI systems has demonstrated exceptional results.
 Even when AI-generated code undergoes improvements by another AI system (e.g., parameterization or formatting), the original AI is adept at identifying areas for further enhancement that might otherwise be overlooked or require extensive knowledge and time to achieve comparable outcomes.